-Assistant Professor Chemistry
+Assistant Professor of Chemistry

 Muskingum is a comprehensive university with a strong liberal arts tradition located just seventy miles east of Columbus, Ohio, in the village of New Concord.
-The university’s total undergraduate, graduate, and adult-learner student population is approximately 3,000.
-The university actively seeks out and welcomes faculty and staff who are committed to inclusive excellence in teaching and student learning, thrive in a collaborative environment of scholars, and desire to mentor a multicultural student population.
+The university’s total undergraduate, graduate, and adult-learner student population is approximately 2,500.

 Applicants should submit a cover letter, CV, statement of teaching philosophy, as well as unofficial graduate transcripts to firstname.lastname@example.org.
 Questions may be directed to Dr. Seth Barrett, Chair, Department of Chemistry at email@example.com.
 Review of applications will begin on October 16, 2023, and will continue until the position is filled.
 Appointment to this position is conditional upon successful completion of a background check through the University’s background check agency.